Learn Bangla Section

-- If you know Bangla, can recognize proper Bangla Spelling, and want to maintain the flexibility of occasionally forming Bangla Compound consonants, the fastest input method is Google Phonetic & Visual Keyboard
+If you know Bangla, can recognize proper Bangla Spelling, and want to maintain the flexibility of occasionally forming Bangla Compound consonants by yourself, the fastest input method is Googvisual.

-- For the new learner, who wants to maintain the Phonetic English and the generated Bangla, and would like to see spellcheck prediction, there is the app called
+For the new learner, who wants to maintain the Phonetic English text and the generated Bangla, and would like to see spellcheck prediction, use this writing tool.

-The Anubadok Bangla Translator is usually more accurate than Google Translate.
-The webpage was designed to provide a complete translation workflow, to allow the user to tune the machine translation for their own use.
-Google Translate was offered here as an option, but Google's current version cannot be run from an independent site, and has been removed
+Anubadok, an experimental machine English to Bangla translator, developed by Golam Mortuzza Hossain.
+I consider this more accurate than Google Translate.
+The webpage was designed to provide a complete translation workflow, to allow the user to tune the machine translation

 As you learn about Verbs and conjugated Verb forms, you may be overwhelmed by how many new words you have to memorize.
 Verbs in Bangla change forms (are conjugated) based on Person (First, Second and Third) and Tense (Past, Present and Future).
 There are rules that govern the conjugation.
 This "Wizard" is designed to show you the patterns and examples of the conjugation rules.
 You can select any of about 100 common verbs and see a compact table showing you all 24 conjugations of each verb.
 An example of a complete sentence is shown for each conjugated form.